 The hottest “painting” trend today is the “dirty pour”, which produces these wavy-blobby, psychedelic, abstract pictures.
-It’s difficult to look at them and not thing of Andy Warhol’s Oxidation Paintings, which are also called his “piss paintings.”
+It’s difficult to look at them and not think of Andy Warhol’s Oxidation Paintings, which are also called his “piss paintings.”

 I signed up for some website that offered rewards cards for taking surveys, and that led to another company that did the same.
 However, the results were lame.
 I’ll dig into some of these and tell you what’s good, and what sucks.